ManiMozaffar/awesome-resumes/README.md

 ### Hints And Best Practices
 - ### Contexting
+    - ✅ **First comes your name, then your job title on top of your resume, with big fonts**
     - ✅ **Use correct grammar and professional language, use grammarly to find grammar mistake**
+    - ✅ **Use black color for your fonts only, titles can be in another color but the main's context must be in black.**
     - ✅ **Save your resume with your name, alongside with the day you generated it, this can help recruiter to understand that you have customized your resume for the job.
 For example you may write ManiMozaffar_2022-07-25**
     - ✅ **One or two line per bullet point is enough, no more**
     - ✅ **First comes the position, second comes the company's name.
 Make sure to follow that order.
 Same goes for university, first degree's subject's name, second university's name**